10 TIPS TO RELIEVE OSTEOARTHRITIS

 Arthritis of the knees, hips, or feet will make it hard to maneuver around in your house or apartment.

-Even the simple act of walking from one room in your home to the next, may subject you from minor to extreme discomfort.
+Even the simple act of walking from one room in your home to the next may subject you to minor to extreme discomfort.

 Therefore, try to make it as easy as possible to get around by moving furniture in your space.